fabiogueunige/experimentalRob/readme.md

 ```bash
 ./launch.sh
 ```
-and follow the code inside for choose wich node run, or move the chassis or move the camera for finde the aruco marker
+and follow the code inside for choose wich node run. there is the option: or move a camera or move a chassis for find the aruco markers

 after for launch it run on terminal